 Of course, HSAs come with rules and limitations.
 For example, you can’t just contribute however much you want to your HSA.

-If your total HSA contributions exceed the annual limit, you won’t be able to deduct the excess amount.
+If your total HSA contributions exceed the annual contribution limit, you won’t be able to deduct the excess amount.
 Plus, you may face a penalty of 6% on the excess contributions unless you withdraw the money and any income earned on the withdrawn contributions by the April 15 filing deadline.
 If you don’t withdraw the excess amount and are subject to the penalty, you’ll need to file a Form 5329 to report it to the IRS.

 When you can make changes

 If you’ve enrolled in an HSA through an employer-sponsored health plan, check with your HR department about whether you can make midyear changes to your contribution.
-If your employer does allow changes, you may be able to increase your HSA contribution by adjusting the amount of your payroll deduction or the pretax amount that is withdrawn from your paycheck and deposited into your HSA.
+If your employer does allow changes, you may be able to increase your HSA contribution by adjusting the amount of your payroll deduction or the pretax amount that’s withdrawn from your paycheck and deposited into your HSA.

 If you have an HSA through a bank or financial institution, it may allow you to change your contribution at any time during the plan year.
 Some banks allow you to do a one-time rollover or transfer of funds from your IRA or even multiple transfers from another HSA into your existing HSA.